nimashoghi/ece6254-presentation/slides.md

 <!--
 The third approach we explore is Flow Matching, which offers a fundamentally more efficient way to generate materials.

-[click] Diffusion models (like CDVAE) use a stochastic process - they gradually add random noise to data, then learn to reverse this noise step by step.
-This approach follows Stochastic Differential Equations that incorporate both deterministic drift and random Brownian motion.
-While effective, Langevin dynamics performs a non-optimal random walk through probability space, requiring many sampling steps and making the generation process less efficient (as seen on the top figure).
+[click] Diffusion models like CDVAE follow Stochastic Differential Equations that combine deterministic drift with random Brownian motion.
+This approach uses Langevin dynamics which performs a non-optimal random walk through probability space, requiring many sampling steps and making generation less efficient (as shown in the top figure).

 [click] Flow Matching instead learns deterministic and smooth paths directly from noise to data.
 It focuses on learning a vector field that optimally transports points between distributions using Ordinary Differential Equations.

-[click] This approach offers several key advantages:
+[click] Flow Matching offers key advantages:
-- Sampling requires significantly fewer steps (50-250 vs 1000+ for diffusion)
+- Faster sampling (50-250 steps vs 1000+ for diffusion)
-- It allows more flexible choice of base distributions, which is crucial for modeling physical structures
+- Flexible base distributions for physical modeling
-- The deterministic nature makes it better suited for handling the complex symmetries and constraints of crystal structures
+- Better handling of crystal symmetries and constraints

 -->